 A study published in the International Journal of Radiation and Biology found that the amygdalin compound stimulated the immune system by causing a statistically significant increase in the ability of a patient’s white blood cells to attack harmful cells.
 (6) One theory of amygdalin’s effects suggests that transformation of normal cells into dangerous cells that can cause disease is normally prevented by beneficial enzymes produced within the pancreas.
 So “vitamin B17” may help increase the production of pancreatic enzymes that destroy harmful properties within the body.

 2. Relieves Pain

 In Chinese pharmacology, apricot seeds are used to treat arthritic pain.
 The fiber present in apricot seeds traps acids and other toxins in the digestive system, pulling them out of the body.
-The seeds are also detoxifying, so they reduce inflammation in the body and serve as a natural arthritis cure.
+The seeds are also detoxifying, so they reduce inflammation in the body and serve as a natural arthritis treatment.
 Arthritis is a joint disease that causes swelling and pain in the joints.
-Osteoarthritis, a type of arthritis, occurs when cartilage between joints wears down — causing the inflammation and pain.

 3. Lowers High Blood Pressure